oracle-livelabs/apex/employee-onboarding/6-create-workflow-pages/create-workflow-pages.md

 - All the previous Labs have been completed.

-## Task 1: Create the New Appointments Page
+## Task 1: Create the New Employee Page

 Now that the Workflow is created, let us create the page that the hospital staff will use to create a new appointment.